giuseppefioccola/draft-fmbk-metaverse/draft-fmbk-icnrg-metaverse.md

   without giving up data immutability.
 * The relationship between application-layer data-oriented operation and network-layer needs to be explored further, e.g.,
   * Would there be any differences?
-  * Do we need to think about robust namespace mappings schemes?
+  * Would it be needed to think about robust namespace mappings schemes?
 * Concepts and mechanisms for privacy, selective attention, content filtering, and autonomous interactions, as well as ownership and control on the publishing side are needed.
 * In general more applications should be developed to enable more experiments.

 ## In-Network Computing